-Emergency Shelter. (aka "Homeless Shelter") (Use Type) Housing with minimal supportive services for homeless persons within the county that are limited to occupancy on an emergency (not to be confused with disaster) and temporary basis of six months or less.
-(Health and Safety Code, Section 50801.)
+Emergency Shelter. (aka "Homeless Shelter") (Use Type) Housing with minimal supportive services for homeless persons within the Countycounty that are limited to occupancy on an emergency (not to be confused with disaster) and temporary basis of six months or less.
+(Health and Safety Code, Section 50801.)-

 Employee Housing.
 (Use Type) One or more dwelling units permitted under California Health and Safety Code Section 17021.5 et seq, to serve as living accommodations for employees and their immediate families.
-(See Sections 17.40.120: Commercial Caretaker, Agricultural Employee, and Seasonal Worker Housing and 17.40.190: Mobile/Manufactured Homes.)
-Types of Employee Housing are further defined as follows:
+(See Sections 17.40.120: Commercial Caretaker, Agricultural Employee, and Seasonal Worker Housing and 17.40.190: Mobile/Manufactured Homes.): - Types of Employee Housing are further defined as follows:

 Agricultural.
-For the exclusive use of employees hired to assist in agricultural operations either on the same premises or off-site.
+For the exclusive use of employees hired to assist in agricultural operations either on the same premises or off site off-site.

 Commercial Caretaker.
-For the exclusive use of an employee hired for security purposes on the same premises as a commercial, industrial and recreational or civic use.
+For the exclusive use of an employee hired for security purposes on the same premises as thea commercial, or industrial and recreational or civic use.

 Construction.
-For the exclusive use of employees hired to work on construction projects in remote areas, during the duration of the construction activities, where permanent housing is infeasible and temporary housing is unavailable.
+For the exclusive use of employees hired to work on construction projects in remote areas where permanent housing is infeasible and temporary housing is unavailable.

 Seasonal Worker.
 For the exclusive use of employees hired to assist in recreational operations that are seasonal and, by their nature, located in rural areas deficient in rental housing.
+(See Sections 17.40.120: Commercial Caretaker and Agricultural Employee Housing and 17.40.190: Mobile/Manufactured Homes).

-Employer-sponsored Child Day Care Center.
-(Use Type) Any child day care facility at the employer's site of business operated directly or through a provider contract by any person or entity having one or more employees, and available exclusively for the care of children of that employer, and of the officers, managers, and employees of that employer.
-(See Section 17.40.110: Child Day Care Facilities.)
+Employer-sponsored Child Day Care Center.-(Use Type) Any child day care facility at the employer's site of business operated directly or through a provider contract by any person or entity having one or more employees, and available exclusively for the care of children of that employer, and of the officers, managers, and employees of that employer.
+(See Section 17.40.110: Child Day Care Facilities).